 Applicants over the age of 35 need to seriously consider the implications of embarking on such a demanding career.
 It takes a minimum of nine to ten years to complete training in any specialty and some specialties may be reluctant to allow a late starter to begin specialist training.

-Even if you have a scientific background, you should study hard for the entrance exam and not take your knowledge for granted – for GAMSAT non-science graduates often do better because they have worked for it.
+Even if you have a scientific background, you should study hard for the entrance exam and not take your knowledge for granted – in the GAMSAT, non-science graduates often do better because they put more effort into revising for it.